-Pilates Exercises to Improve Flexibility
+Pilates Exercises to Improve Balance and Flexibility

 The original work of Joseph Pilates has developed significantly since its inception in the early 20th century.
 While modern interpretations, Stott, Body Control Method, Integrative Approach et al, have brought in a more scientific approach to exercise and training, they still retain the core tenants of Pilates’ original ‘Contrology’.